Children bear the brunt of poverty throughout the world ….

 STREET CHILDREN – THE HIDDEN FACE OF HIV/AIDS

-As a street child, your chances of being infected with HIV/AIDS are particularly high.
+For a street child, the chances of being infected with HIV/AIDS are particularly high.

 The reality is that a lot of children living on the streets are sexually active from an early age, perhaps as young as nine or ten.
 Many will be sexually abused and exploited – forced into prostitution or resorting to selling their bodies as the only means of survival.